 Selenium supplementation is usually wise for goats, and there are various ways of adding it to the diet, for example in prills on pasture, added to the worming drench, or mineral supplement added to the food.
 Many of the treatments available for sheep and cattle are not licensed for use in goats so it's important to consult a vet to get it right.
 Selenium is toxic if too much is given.

 Goats have a relatively high requirement for iodine, and in some areas, iodine supplementation is needed to prevent goitre in kids.
 Iodised salt licks may be sufficient in marginal areas, but where soils are deficient your vet can give does iodine injections to prevent deficiency diseases.

 Body condition scoring

 Rather than simply following a regime of feeding pre-determined levels of feed, feeding levels can be adjusted according to body condition score (BCS) or liveweight.
-Condition scoring is generally a more useful measure because it takes into account variations in size and build.
-It involves using the fingers to feel the amount of fat and muscle over the ribs, spine, pelvis and rump, and allocating a score to indicate how much tissue there is over the bones at these sites.
+Condition scoring is generally a more useful measure because it takes into account variations in size and builds.
+It involves using the fingers to feel the amount of fat and muscle over the ribs, spine, pelvis, and rump and allocating a score to indicate how much tissue there is over the bones at these sites.